Choose from 5 options:

 - not removed chemicals that are on our Inventory

-Also, we have not done our own assessment of all the chemicals on the list.
+- not done our own assessment of all the chemicals on the list.

 How to check if your chemical is on the list

-If your CAS number:
+If the CAS number:

 If your chemical name:

-- If no, go to the next step.
+- If no, go to step 4.

 - carcinogenicity